Shigeru Onishi: Posthumous career

 After Onishi died in Okayama city in 1994, his body of work was consigned to two different parties.
 The Onishi estate consigned his paintings to the Okayama Prefectural Museum of Art, and they consigned his photographic works to Ryuichi Kaneko, a photo historian and curator at the TOP Museum (formerly known as: Tokyo Metropolitan Museum of Photography).
 In 2014, Kaneko, a prolific photobook collector and researcher, curated an solo exhibition focusing on Onishi's photographic works, titled Shigeru Onishi: Elusive Avant-Garde Photographer at Galarie Omotesando in Tokyo.

 In 2017, MEM, a Tokyo-based gallery, held a solo exhibition of Onishi's photographic works at their booth at Paris Photo.
 Although Onishi's calligraphic paintings had been shown internationally through his connections with Tapié in Europe, this 2017 exhibition at Paris Photo was the first time that Onishi's photographic works were shown to an international audience.
 This became the launching pad for the reevaluation of Onishi's career as a painter and a mathematician through the lens of his career as a photographer.

 This exhibition rekindled international interest in his work.
-His photographic works are then absorbed into collections at MoMA, New York Public Library, and Bombas Gens Centre d’Art, València.
-His photographic works are featured in the group exhibition Collection 1940s–1970s at MoMA in New York City from 2019 to 2020 for the first show inaugurating the reopening of the museum after its large-scale renovation.
-He was then featured in his first solo museum exhibition outside of Japan at Foam Photography Museum, Amsterdam, and Bombas Gens Centre d’Art, València from 2021 to 2022.
+His photographic works are then absorbed into collections at MoMA, New York Public Library, and the Bombas Gens Centre d'Art, València.
+His photographic works are featured in the group exhibition Collection 1940s–1970s, 409 AbstractLens at MoMA in New York City from 2019 to 2020 for the first show inaugurating the reopening of the museum after its large-scale renovation.
+He was then featured in his first solo museum exhibition outside of Japan at Foam Photography Museum, Amsterdam, and the Bombas Gens Centre d'Art, València from 2021 to 2023.